rapid7/le_ruby/README.md

     Rails.logger = Le.new('LOGENTRIES_TOKEN', true)

+You can also specify the default level of the logger by adding this :

+    Rails.logger = Le.new('LOGENTRIES_TOKEN', true, Logger:<level>)

 This will set the rails logger to use the Logentries logger in production and log to the console in development environment.

 For the `LOGENTRIES_TOKEN` argument, paste the token for the logfile you created earlier in the Logentries UI.